-3.08 The PABX's are designed to operate from a 48 Vdc supply which is derived from either the commercial AC supply or a reserve battery supply.
-Table 3-1 details the electrical characteristics of the system.
+- 3.08 The PBX systems are designed to operate from a 48 Vdc supply which is derived from either the commercial AC supply or a reserve battery supply.
+Table 3-1 details the electrical characteristics of the system. - 3.09 For a description of the Features and Services of the PBX systems refer to Section MITL9105/9110-096-105-NA, Features and Services Description.